Tinkerforge/generators/vbnet/readme.txt

 * Run
 * Run

+The Visual Basic .NET Compiler can also be used from the command line:

+/usr/bin/vbnc /target:exe /out:ExampleConfiguration.exe /reference:Tinkerforge.dll ExampleConfiguration.vb

 As an example we will compile the Stepper Brick configuration example with Microsoft Visual Basic 2010.
 Create a new Visual Basic project by clicking: